Jonghakseo/chrome-extension-boilerplate-react-vite/.github/pull_request_template.md

 ## Priority*

 - [ ] High: This PR needs to be merged first, before other tasks.
-- [x] Middle: This PR should be merged quickly to prevent conflicts due to common changes. (default)
+- [x] Medium: This PR should be merged quickly to prevent conflicts due to common changes. (default)
 - [ ] Low: This PR does not affect other tasks, so it can be merged later.

 ## Purpose of the PR*